What is Outbound Sales?

 This is typically where the misconceptions start coming out (but we’ll get to those further down).
 Finding leads to reach out to come in three basic ways.

-- Buy a List: The least effective method (most of the time).
+This is the least effective method to get leads.
 Purchasing a list of names that meet basic criteria often leads to the lowest response rate (from cold outreach) and a pretty abysmal conversion rate.
 Unfortunately, many believe this is the only way to do “cold calling”.

-- Researching Contacts: A process that involves the salesperson developing a list of potential buyers based on intel, ideal customers currently using the products/services, and research skills to find contact information before reaching out.
+This process involves the salesperson developing a list of potential buyers based on intel, ideal customers currently using the products/services, and research skills to find contact information before reaching out.
 A very effective and profitable outbound method.

 Inbound Leads: Generally acquired through content marketing, SEO, and advertising.
 These leads aren’t typically part of the outbound process and will typically be handled differently and perhaps by a different role on the sales team entirely.

 During the initial stages of your business, the founder or CEO will likely take on the prominent sales role.
-After all, you know the company best and need revenue.
+After all, you know the company best and how badly need you need the revenue.

-Using a lead gen software will help, especially if you’re trying to construct a list of quality prospects for your cold outreach efforts.
-Side note: We know about a software that even sends your cold emails for you (while helping you optimize for maximum response rates).
+Shameless plug: Using a lead gen software will help, especially if you’re trying to construct a list of quality prospects for your cold outreach efforts.
+This one can even send your cold emails for you (while helping you optimize for maximum response rates).

-We like to differentiate with SDRs being primarily responsible for setting appointments from inbound leads while BDRs are responsible for breaking new ground and finding high-quality cold leads.
+We like to differentiate SDRs as those primarily responsible for setting appointments from inbound leads while BDRs are responsible for breaking new ground and finding high-quality cold leads.